othiym23/packard/README.md

 * `--archive-root`: Where to put zip files after extraction.
 Files in `archive-root` will not be unpacked or moved.

-### optimally pack a set of albums onto a storage device
+### display how a set of releases would be optimally packed

 ```
 $ packard [options] optimize -O blocks [-R dir [file...]]